 We used a VME-based data acquisition system.
 The VME crate contained the S1 and S2 scalars, the FADC and time to digital converter (TDC) modules, and a system trigger interface and distribution module.
 The helicity control board is located in a separate, electrically isolated VME crate distant from the detector electronics and DAQ.
-A thorough description of the scintillation detectors, detector electronics, DAQ, and the helicity control system is described in JLAB TN-018 (S-11).
+A thorough description of the scintillation detectors, detector electronics, DAQ, and the helicity control system is given in JLAB TN-018 (S-11).

 Measurement of the time-of-flight (TOF) distribution of coincidence events was done using two channels of the TDC.
 The TDC common start signal is generated by a Mott detector trigger.
 One stop signal is generated by a suitably delayed Mott detector trigger, and the other stop signal is from the 31 MHz laser-rf signal which defines the beam pulse.
 The difference between these two TDC channels generates the TOF distribution unaffected by any jitter in the generation of the TDC common start signal.
 The TDC has a full scale of 134 ns, and a resolution of 34 ps/channel.
 A typical TOF distribution is shown in figure 9.
-Gaussian fit restricted to the 49 to 55 ns range is also shown as the solid curve in figure 9.

 Figure 9.
 A typical time-of-flight distribution of Mott coincidence triggers.
-Mott events from the scattering foil appear at $\sim 54$ ns, while electrons backscattered from the beam dump are detected at $\sim 66$ ns.
-Data from Run 1 with the 350 nm foil.
+Mott events from the scattering foil appear at ≈ 54 ns, while electrons backscattered from the beam dump are detected at ≈ 66 ns.
+Data from Run 1 with the 355 nm foil.

 The standard deviation of the TOF distribution around the elastic peak is 0.73 ns.
 The time for a speed of light particle to move from the scattering foil to the dump is 6 ns, and thus a dump peak is detected 12 ns after the elastic peak.
-When applied, the timing veto removes events between ~ 62 and 74 ns, which includes events associated with the beam dump.
+When applied, the timing veto removes events between 62 and 74 ns, which includes events associated with the beam dump.
 The remaining events that occur in the TOF distribution arise from electrons scattering from vacuum chamber surfaces which reach the detectors out of time with the desired Mott events.

 The FADC is a 12-bit ADC that samples at 250 MHz.
-Eight FADC input channels with a -500 mV full range are used for the $\Delta E$ and E photomultiplier signals.
+Eight FADC input channels with a -500 mV full range are used for the ΔE and E photomultiplier signals.
 For every Mott scattering event, 50 samples from each of the eight FADC channels, equally spaced in time, are read out.
 The first 10 samples in the E signal occur before the Mott event arrives are used to calculate an average pedestal of the FADC.
 A value proportional to the total energy deposited in the E detector is then calculated by summing the pedestal subtracted signal over the remaining 40 ADC samples.
 Examples of representative histograms are shown in figure 10.
 Time-of-flight (TOF) histograms for each detector are also generated as in figure 9.

 Figure 10.
-Typical histograms of the (a) E and (b) $\Delta E$ detectors.
+Typical histograms of the (a) E and (b) ΔE detectors.
 The E threshold was set to -25 mV for this data and no timing cut was applied.
-Data from Run 1 with the 350 nm foil.
+Data from Run 1 with the 355 nm foil.